Our executive leadership team

 Sandra has worked in both state and federal public sectors, in a wide variety of roles spanning strategic policy, organisational performance and service delivery.
 Much of her experience is in central agencies during periods of significant workforce change.

 Sandra’s long-standing interest in public sector reform has led her to contribute to a number of independent reviews in this area.
-Other areas of interest include employee engagement and positioning the Queensland public sector as an employer of choice.
+Other areas of interest include employee engagement, positioning the

 David Reed, Executive Director, Public Sector Employment Practice